kaosorg/test-access-public/README.md

 - Simple scheduling for ensuring FDTI and Safety System monitoring

 ## Vision
-The Safety Framework aims to simplify development on the AVR SD family by offering a full device safety solution that is flexible, configurable and expandable.
+The aim is to simplify development on the AVR SD family by offering a full device safety solution that is flexible, configurable and expandable.
 This allows focusing on the application-specific development while ensuring compliance with the requirements needed to reach higher safety integrity levels.

 ## Development Process
-The Safety Framework for AVR SD is developed in compliance with:
+The project for AVR SD is developed in compliance with:
 - ISO 26262 ASIL C
 - IEC 61508 SIL 2
 - ASPICE L3